Reconfigurable non-reciprocal wave growth in spatiotemporal modulated 1-D crystal

-Here, we research the nonreciprocal signal growing in a TL with a space-time modulated characteristic impedance $Z_o$.
-The loaded TL consists of T-shape unit cells with a time-invariant TL as a series element and a time-modulated capacitor (TMC) with a sinusoidal waveform as a shunt element.
-The TL is space-modulated by forcing a modulation phase shift $-\theta_m$ between sequential unit cells.
+Non-reciprocity is an exotic property of TC that can be achieved due to breaking time-reversal symmetry \cite{Sounas2017}.
+Spatiotemporal modulation of traveling waves purvey an artificial linear momentum to a structure.
+This imposed artificial momentum plays the main role of breaking that symmetry, causing non-reciprocity \cite{Sounas2017}.
+Over the last few years, this phenomenon has been utilized to realize many non-reciprocal propagation in magnetless devices, such as isolators, phase shifters, transmission lines, and metamaterials \cite{Yu2009, Ruesink2016, 1425478, Hadad2015, 6887369}.
+In addition to non-reciprocity in wave propagation, the non-reciprocal gain is investigated by combining special effects with TC, or MPG, such as temporal Faraday effects \cite{He2023}.
+The ability to synthesize an artificial linear momentum combined with MPGs in spatiotemporal TC gives rise to a new approach to engineering a reconfigurable non-reciprocal gain in periodic crystals.
+In this work, we research a reconfigurable non-reciprocal wave growth in a spatiotemporal modulated 1-D microwave periodic crystal.
+A loaded TL consists of T-shape unit cells with a time-invariant TL as a series element and a time-modulated capacitor (TMC) with a sinusoidal waveform as a shunt element.
+The TL is space-modulated by forcing an adaptable progressive phase shift $-\theta_m$ between successive cells.
 The eigenvalue problem is solved, and the dispersion diagram is plotted at different values of $\theta_m$, showing MPGs' different locations for forward and backward propagation.
-To confirm the nonreciprocal behavior, the space-time modulated TL is transient simulated using Keysight Advanced Design System (ADS) software.
-The obtained results confirm the nonreciprocal amplification and align with dispersion diagram outcomes.
+To confirm the nonreciprocal behavior, the space-time modulated TL is transient simulated using circuit modeling.
+The simulation results show nonreciprocal amplification frequencies that align with the eigenvalue problem solution.